Clastify logo

 Energy in, energy out

-The conservation of energy says that energy cannot be created or destroyed; it can only be transferred between stores or carried from one place to another.
+The conservation of energy principle says that energy cannot be created or destroyed, only transferred between stores or carried from place to place.
 In climate physics, we often draw the boundary around the whole Earth–atmosphere system.
-Solar radiation passes in through that boundary.
-Reflected solar radiation and infrared radiation pass out.
+Solar radiation crosses that boundary inwards; reflected solar radiation and infrared radiation cross it outwards.

-A planet’s long-term average temperature depends on this energy balance.
-In the simplest model,
+A planet’s long-term average temperature depends on its energy balance.
+The simplest version is

 Dynamic equilibrium, not “nothing happening”

-A dynamic equilibrium is a state of a system in which opposing energy transfers continue, but their average rates are equal, so there is no net long-term change in the system’s energy.
-Earth’s climate only fits this idea approximately.
-Even a small imbalance, less than a few watts per square metre, matters because it acts across the entire surface of the planet for many years.
+A dynamic equilibrium is a state of a system in which opposing energy transfers continue but their average rates are equal, so there is no net long-term change in the system’s energy.
+Earth’s climate only fits this approximately.
+Even a small imbalance, less than a few watts per square metre, matters because it acts over the entire surface of the planet and over many years.

-For IB calculations, be honest about the model: write down what radiation is absorbed, what is reflected, what is emitted, then equate the relevant intensities.
-The physics is energy conservation.
-The tricky part is choosing the correct area and the correct fraction.
+For IB calculations, be clear about the model: write down what radiation is absorbed, what is reflected, what is emitted, and then equate the relevant intensities.
+The physics is energy conservation; the tricky part is choosing the correct area and the correct fraction.

 Grey bodies

-A black body is an idealized object that absorbs all incident electromagnetic radiation and emits the maximum possible thermal radiation at a given temperature.
+A black body is an idealized object that absorbs all incident electromagnetic radiation and, at a given temperature, emits the maximum possible thermal radiation.
 A grey body is a model surface that emits a fixed fraction of the radiation emitted by a black body with the same area and temperature.

 Emissivity is a dimensionless ratio.
 It compares the power radiated per unit area by a surface with the power radiated per unit area by an ideal black surface at the same temperature:

-Don’t treat emissivity as the same thing as “how dark it looks” in visible light.
+Don’t treat emissivity as “how dark it looks” in visible light.
 It depends on wavelength.
 Snow is bright in visible light but can be a good emitter and absorber in the infrared; polished metal is often a poor infrared emitter.

 Image